AkhilSinghRana/Fashion-MNIST-CNN/README.md

 source env_name/bin/activate

-pip install -r requirements.txt
+pip install -e .
 ```

-Now you should be ready to start a training or predict the trained model on any image(RGB/Gray) both are automatically handeled by the code/predict.py code!
+Now you should be ready to start a training the models provided with this repository

 Sample Train command:

-- python code/main.py --mode train
+- python code/main.py --mode train --num_epochs 10

 ## Options for main.py
-	--load_dir = directory where the model is saved after training

-	--exp_name = name of the experiment that was mentioned during training defaults to Experiment_1.
-This is also taken as the name of the model while saving it.

-	--predict_image = Path to the image #This can be both "either RGB or Gray Scale image".
-Predict.py makes sure that the proper preprocessing and inference pipelines are run to this image before getting the model predictions.

-	The project was coded to provide maximum flexibilty, therefore, you can check more parameters that can be tweeked in code/options.py or simply run

-	"python code/main.py --help"
+-	python code/main.py --help

 ## Approach